haha-png/web-practice/README.md

 # web-pratice
-In this repository, I'll do some projects.
+In this repository, I'll do some exercises.